What does a 1.2 ha homestead

 Which way the land faces

-The orientation of each slope — the driver of sunlight and warmth.
-About 99% of the usable area faces south or southwest, the favourable aspect at this latitude.
+The orientation of each slope: the driver of sunlight and warmth.
+About 95% of the parcel, the whole parcel, not just the cultivable share, falls inside the band the solar score treats as favourable here: southeast through south to west, wide because panels tolerate more angles than plants do.
 Place gardens and orchard across the south-facing ground; reserve a strip for PV.

 The landform, lit from a low sun